(Original article 7/7/2016)

 The vaulted niches on the wall were decorated with a colorful grid pattern in the 11th century, and there is little left still.
 William the Conqueror himself might have used this room as his audience chamber.
 I understood that there was a floor where the square holes on the wall are.
 Part of the building material came from the Roman Caerwent nearby, the red tiles.

 About Medieval sleeping habits

 Well then, how did they sleep in the Middle Ages?
 Our competent and professional guide, Jan (Where When Wales tours) told us that they needed canopies for their beads because the roofs were often made of dry vegetation like straw.
-Many kind of debris and insects dropped down from the tached roof during the night, and it also let the rain come through.
+Many kinds of debris and insects dropped down from the tached roof during the night, and it also let the rain come through.
 So the canopy was very useful back then.
-The bottom of the bed was made with crossing ropes that would eventually loose their thightness and needed to tighten up.
+The bottom of the bed was made with crossing ropes that would eventually lose their tightness and needed to tighten up.
 They say this is the origin of the saying "sleep tight".
 Not all agree with this, though.
-In the Middle Ages they slept in a half-sitting position because they were afraid of lying flat down like the dead in their coffins.
-Due to this position the beads were short, too.
+In the Middle Ages, they slept in a half-sitting position because they were afraid of lying flat down like the dead in their coffins.
+Due to this position, the beads were short, too.

 I myself found also some information about sleeping in two phases.
 In the Middle Ages, they didn't get all the sleep straight but it was common that people got their sleep in two phases.
 Between these "first and second sleep" they were awake for a couple of hours.
 They spent this time reading, praying, having sex or even visiting a neighbour.
 The habit ceased not until the 18th century.
 This could be the reason for the fact that so many of us wake up in the middle of the night and stay awake (in agony) for a couple of hours.
 More about the subject here.